• Skip to primary navigation

 How does having a spouse affect my tax refund?

-Once you are defined as having a spouse, certain thresholds for items such as Medicare Levy, Private Health Rebates, Family Tax Benefits and Childcare payments are calculated on the combined income of both spouses.
+Once you have a spouse, the ATO uses your combined income to calculate key thresholds for items such as the Medicare Levy, Private Health Rebates, Family Tax Benefits and Childcare payments.

 Here’s an example: